 Emergency Ministerial Meeting on Economic Affairs and Meeting on Export and Investment Promotion

-Deputy Prime Minister Kyungho Choo convened the Emergency Ministerial Meeting on Economic Affairs and Meeting on Export and Investment Promotion at the Government Complex-Seoul on September 18 to discuss; 1) follow-up measures of the development plan for high-tech global clusters, 2) the new digital manufacturing innovation strategy, 3) strategies for enhancing satellite communications and 4) measures to promote the education and information technology (Edu-Tech).
+Deputy Prime Minister Kyungho Choo convened the Emergency Ministerial Meeting on Economic Affairs and Meeting on Export and Investment Promotion at the Government Complex-Seoul on November 15 to discuss: 1) Measures to facilitate youth employment in the labor market 2) Next generation leadership strategies for the K-shipbuilding industry 3) Plans to establish supply chains for green shipping fuels and 4) Tasks for transformation into a data economy.

 The following is a summary of DPM Choo’s remarks.

 In October, the employment rate of Korea reached a record high of 63.3% and the unemployment rate hit an all-time low of 2.1%.
 The employment rate has continued to remain strong as that of the late twenties marks the highest level for 22 consecutive months.
 However, considering that some young people still face challenges in finding desired jobs or remain outside the labor market, the government is committed to further strengthen prompt support and proactive measures in each stage of studying, working, and job-seeking to assist them in finding better employment opportunities.

 To this end, youth internship programs will be significantly expanded in both the private and public sectors (48 thousand in 2023 → 74 thousand in 2024) while assisting the young to increase their adaptability in the workplace by providing training programs for communication or collaboration skills.
 Along with it, efforts will continue to support young people not to give up their job-seeking endeavors through the ‘youth growth project’.
 Furthermore, specialized programs will be boldly implemented to support vulnerable youth in their independence and social activities, which includes self-care allowances for those who are caring their families and projects to assist isolated youth.